Understanding Accumulation Weather Parameters: Rain, Snow, Sleet

 • Employ Snow Depth data to convey how long snow might remain on the ground.

 Need more info or assistance with weather data integration?
-Contact support@tomorrow.io or your account manager.
+Contact support@tomorrow.io or your account team.

 Was this article helpful?